ashatidealiq/ashatidealiq/README.md

 I’m looking to collaborate on deep learning projects.
 I'm particularly interested in finance and financial markets.
 Even property and crypto markets (from a tech perspective at least.)
 If you're doing something in this space and you need help I would love to connect!

 I'm currently working on a few passion projects in the data engineering space.
 If you're curious there are a few demos below, otherwise get in touch.

-My freelance day job is solving AI and data problems for investment managers, funds and fintechs.
+My freelance day job is solving AI and data problems, and fast prototyping smart solutions for investment managers, funds and fintechs.

 📫 I would love to hear from you on ash@idealiq.co or here on Github.